mozilla/data-docs/src/datasets/search/client_ltv/reference.md

 # Schema

 As of 2020-09-16,
-the current version of `normalized_client_ltv` is `v1`, and has a schema as follows.
+the current version of `client_ltv` is `v1`, and has a schema as follows.
-The dataset is backfilled through yyyy-mm-dd.
+The dataset is backfilled through 2020-09-14.

 ```
 root